 Spirit – Practice – Drums – BT1

-Practical steps for your Worship-Team pre-performance personal Drum Practice before the 1st Band rehearsal
+Practical steps for your pre-performance personal Drum Practice before the 1st Band rehearsal

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.